aschultzen/master_thesis/README.md

 *I haven't tried it, usually GCC is way better than me anyway.*

+Rtkrcv can be started with:

+	./rtkrvc

+*PRO-TIP: Use 'shutdown' to exit.
+You'll thank me later*

-Using **raspi-config** i disabled login over serial:
+Using **raspi-config** i disabled login over serial.
+Raspbian will by default use the serial for console, so it needs to be disabled.

 	8 Advanced Options
 	A8 Serial Options

-At this point i have not yet been able to receive any data from the U-blox receiver.
+**The GPIO serial port is /dev/ttyAMA0.** At this point i have not yet been able to receive any data from the U-blox chip.
 The PPS led is blinking like it's supposed to, so it might be an issue with the wiring or setup.

-## 31.08.2015
+The U-blox chip should output empty NMEA data even without satellite lock.

-## rtklib, Raspi and Ublox
+## 31.08.2015 rtklib, Raspi and Ublox
 Just discovered that rtklib is easy to compile and run for ARM architectures. rtklib contains a GUI environment that only works with Windows, but this does not matter for me.
 I also discovered that rtklib only (officially) support the following GNSS chips.

 	Brand 		Device 		Supported frequencies 		Approximate price